RockstarLang/rockstar/README.md

 **Common variables** consist of one of the keywords `the`, `my` or `your` followed by a unique variable name, which must contain only lowercase ASCII letters a-z.

 **Proper variables** are proper nouns - any word that isn't a reserved keyword and starts with an uppercase letter.
 Proper variable names can contain spaces as long as each space is followed by an uppercase letter.
-Whilst some developers may use this feature to create variables with names like `Customer ID`, `Tax Rate` or `Distance In KM`, we recommend you favour idiomatic variable names such as `Doctor Feelgood`, `Gina`, `Mister Crowley`, `Kayleigh`, `Tom Sawyer`, `Billie Jean` and `Janie`.
+Whilst some developers may use this feature to create variables with names like `Customer ID`, `Tax Rate` or `Distance In KM`, we recommend you favour idiomatic variable names such as `Tommy`, `Doctor Feelgood`, `Gina`, `Mister Crowley`, `Kayleigh`, `Tom Sawyer`, `Billie Jean` and `Janie`.

 As in Ruby, Python and VBScript, variables are dynamically and you don't need to declare variables before use.